eranpeer/FakeIt/README.md

 * Supports dynamic casting.

 ## Installation
 FakeIt is a template library.
 It does not require any installation.
-All you need to do is to download the source files and add the "include" folder to the include path of your project.
+All you need to do is to download the source files and add the "include" folder and the configuration folder to the include path of your project.
+For example:
+* To use fakeit with Google Test add the "include" folder and the "config/gtest" folder to the include path of your test project.
+* To use fakeit with MS Test add the "include" folder and the "config/mstest" folder to the include path of your test project.
+* To use fakeit with tpunit add the "include" folder and the "config/tpunit" folder to the include path of your test project.
+* To use fakeit without any testing framework integration add the "include" folder and the "config/standalone" folder to the include path of your test project.

 It is recommended to build and run the unit tests to make sure FakeIt fits your environment.
 ### Building and Running the Unit Tests with GCC
 ```